Republic of China (1912–1949): Navy

 The cruiser Ning Hai was the Chinese navy's flagship in the early 1930s.

 The Republic of China's Navy during between 1911 and 1949 was primarily composed of ships from the Qing Dynasty or ships obtained from foreign countries.
 As most threats to the Republic were on land from the warlords and the Communists there was no interest in developing any maritime strategies.
 No significant efforts were made during this period to grow the navy because of China being in a state of general disarray.
 Sometimes warlords did use maritime forces but mainly as a way of supporting land combat.
 When Sun Yat-sen established his constitutional protection government in Guangzhou in 1917, some of his early support came from the Chinese navy, represented by admirals Cheng Biguang and Lin Baoyi.
 In 1926, Admiral Yang Shuzhuang led some elements of the Beiyang Fleet to defect to the National Revolutionary Army and became the head of the revolutionary navy on the Yangtze River.
 One of Admiral Yang's subordinates was Chen Shaokuan, who became the commander of the ROC Navy in 1932 and remained in that position until after the war with Japan.
 During the 1930s he organized the Chinese navy into the Central, Northeast, and Guangdong Fleets.
+Between 1931 and 1933 the United Kingdom had a naval mission in China where the United Kingdom attempted to help the Chinese and vice versa but the mission failed.

 Chiang Kai-shek announced in 1928 that it was his intention to build a large navy for China, but this goal was undermined by financial problems and other difficulties.
 Many senior officers did not have modern naval training, and newer officers that were educated in Western countries were not promoted.
 When the war with Japan broke out, the majority of the Chinese fleet was used during the Battle of Shanghai to slow down the Japanese advance along the Yangtze River.
 Many ships were sunk by Japanese aircraft or were sunk deliberately by the Chinese to use as blockships in the Yangtze.
 By 1939 most of the Chinese navy had been destroyed, with one estimate claiming that over 100 of the navy's 120 ships in 1937 had been sunk.
 Some Chinese warships (notably the cruisers Ning Hai and Ping Hai) were later refloated and put into service by the Imperial Japanese Navy.
 The building of a Chinese navy was no longer a priority during the rest of the war, and in 1940 Chiang Kai-shek disbanded the Ministry of the Navy.